jindrichmynarz/dissertation/parts/linking.md

 <!--
 Out-takes:

-Linking can exploit both semantics (i.e. schema axioms) and statistics of data ([Hogan et al., 2012](#Hogan2012), p.
-78).
+Linking can exploit both semantics (i.e. schema axioms) and statistics of data [@Hogan2012, p.
+78].

 Appropriately enough, this process is also referred to by multiple terms, including instance matching, deduplication, or record linkage.

 Defragmentation of data

-Due to the transient nature of public procurement data it is necessary to integrate it in a timely manner, before the data loses relevance [Harth et al., 2013](#Harth2013).
+Due to the transient nature of public procurement data it is necessary to integrate it in a timely manner, before the data loses relevance [@Harth2013].

 While the title suggests the blog post is about data fusion, it is more about linking.
 <http://blog.mynarz.net/2016/10/basic-fusion-of-rdf-data-in-sparql.html>